adwuard/adwuard.github.io/_posts/2022-05-10-comprehensive-guide-to-audio-testing-and-standards.md

 ### For Example:
 ### Testing Microphone Raw Audio
 When testing a new microphone, whether hardware enclosed or standalone, I used an audio analyzer to measure its frequency response, Total Harmonic Distortion (THD), noise, and Signal-to-Noise Ratio (SNR).
-This helped identify areas where the microphone excelled and where it needed improvement, both at the hardware level and for the microphone itself.
+This helped identify areas where the microphone excelled and where it needed improvement, both at the hardware design level and for the microphone raw signal level.
 This knowledge is crucial for building better Digital Signal Processors (DSPs) for the microphones in use.

 ### Testing Microphone Audio System
 When testing an audio system, such as `Mic->Algorithm->Sink`, it is essential to evaluate latency and speech quality metrics for continuous improvement of audio algorithms.
 At Vibe, we build our audio input systems with microphone arrays and AI-powered noise suppression and echo cancellation.
 Therefore, it is crucial to test metrics like [Mean Opinion Score (MOS)](https://en.wikipedia.org/wiki/Mean_opinion_score) and [Perceptual Objective Listening Quality Analysis (POLQA)](https://www.polqa.info/).
 Additionally, newer metrics like Google's [ViSQOL](https://github.com/google/visqol) offer advanced approaches for testing AI systems.
 Ultimately, the choice of metrics depends on the specific aspects you want to test, as each metric performs differently, with some requiring reference audio and others not, making them best suited for different scenarios.